jesuisse/godot-radial-menu-control/README.md

 The radial menu control node inherits from the builtin Popup node and as such has all the behaviour of popups.
 This means that you must provide some code to *open* the popup; the radial menu is hidden by default when you run the scene.

-There are three Demo scenes under `addons/RadialMenu/Demo/RadialDemo.tscn` that show you how to configure a main menu and a couple of submenus.
+There are three Demo scenes under `addons/RadialMenu/Demo/RadialDemo[123].tscn` with working radial menus, including one with submenus.

 The radial menu comes preconfigured with 7 dummy entries with star icons which you must reconfigure in order to make it usable.
 If your menu shows 7 star items, you've forgotten to configure the menu items.